Josiah-praise/notion-clone/README.md

 # 📜 Collaborative Note-Taking App

 A **Next.js-powered** collaborative note-taking app that allows users to create and share documents in real-time.
 With **live cursors, concurrent editing, and permission management**, teams can collaborate seamlessly without page reloads.
-Built with **Liveblocks, YJS, Clerk, Firestore, and Cloudflare Workers**, this app ensures a smooth and dynamic editing experience.
+Built with **Liveblocks, YJS, Clerk, and Firestore**, this app ensures a smooth and dynamic editing experience.

 ## 🚀 Features